flutils/frontline-registry-cleaner/README.md

 ## 👓 Open Source 👓 ##

-**But WAIT!** <br />
-Is this a **SCAM?** Why are you *giving away* the source?
+**Why are you *giving away* the source?**

-Committing to open source was a major decision.
+We're not.

-Whilst it would have been logical to keep the product secret, we felt the benefits outweighed the pitfalls.
-Any loss of revenue and increased competition  could be justified with the community value add of a vibrant open source offering:
+Whilst it would have been logical to kesetreep the source proprietary, we felt the benefits of open source were pronounced.

 1. **Boxed Software** <br/> We're entering a new era of computing where accessibility is no longer the biggest challenge.
 Boxed software, remaining important, will do so for different reasons.